Miisan-png/mysite/games/homesick/content.md

 ![Engine Structure](images/diagram-engine-structure.png){65}

 The goal was simple:
-**make a platformer that feels expressive, smooth, and precise — entirely powered by my own systems.**
+**make a platformer that feels expressive, smooth, and precise — entirely powered by my own systems. (since i also love celeste)**

 ---

 ## Level Creation & World Building
 To build the world of Merp, I integrated **LDtk** into my engine pipeline.
 It allowed me to design multi-layered levels with parallax, collision tiles, entities, and atmosphere.

 ![World Overview](images/diagram-world-overview.png){65}

-The abandoned town aesthetic — moss, cracked walls, overgrown streets — was crafted through hand-drawn tilesets and layered backgrounds.
+The abandoned town aesthetic — moss, cracked walls, overgrown streets — were drawn as tilesets and layered backgrounds.

 ---